MLHale/insure-container-sec/milestone_3.md

 ### Secure Communication Amongst Containers Findings

 By use of the previous architecture, the team was able to fulfill each of the four scenarios described above.
-In addition to proving SSH capabilites for each scenario, the team also determined the efficiency of each scenario.
+In addition to proving SSH capabilities for each scenario, the team also determined the efficiency of each scenario.
 For each scenario, the same one gigabyte text file was sent via SCP.
 Specific findings are discussed below.

 **Scenario One and Two -** Transferred a 1GB file, The file was transferred in 29.9 seconds.
 The file was sent at a speed of 33503156.0 bytes per second and was received at a speed of 5600.8 bytes per second.